 Preheat oven to 400 degrees F. Butter a 9x13-inch casserole dish.
 Heat a large pot of water over high heat for the pasta; cover.

-Add the pasta to the boiling water and cook the pasta according to the box directions for al dente pasta (if your box doesn't specify al dente, cook it for 1 to 2 minutes shorter than the time called for - it shouldn't be cooked the whole way through).
+Prepare the Macaroni and Cheese: Add the pasta to the boiling water and cook the pasta according to the box directions for al dente pasta (if your box doesn't specify al dente, cook it for 1 to 2 minutes shorter than the time called for - it shouldn't be cooked the whole way through).
 When the pasta is finished cooking, drain it in a colander.